Skip to Content

 When YAML configuration is enabled:

-• Rules: Defined in YAML files for the corresponding space
+• Rules: Defined in YAML files or Markdown files for the corresponding space

 • Certified Queries: When YAML config is enabled, only YAML is used for certified queries.
 UI-based certified query management is disabled to ensure a single source of truth.